Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/UtilityNetwork/TraceUtilityNetwork/readme.md

 ## About the data

-The [Naperville electrical](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) network feature service contains a utility network used to run the subnetwork-based trace shown in this sample.
+The [Naperville Electric Map](https://sampleserver7.arcgisonline.com/portal/home/item.html?id=be0e4637620a453584118107931f718b) web map contains a utility network used to run the subnetwork-based trace shown in this sample.
 Authentication is required and handled within the sample code.
 ## Additional information

 Using utility network on ArcGIS Enterprise 10.8 requires an ArcGIS Enterprise member account licensed with the [Utility Network user type extension](https://enterprise.arcgis.com/en/portal/latest/administer/windows/license-user-type-extensions.htm#ESRI_SECTION1_41D78AD9691B42E0A8C227C113C0C0BF).
 Please refer to the [utility network services documentation](https://enterprise.arcgis.com/en/server/latest/publish-services/windows/utility-network-services.htm).